blockchainblr/notes/hawq-overview.md

 - `interconnect` refers to inter-process communication between the segments, as well as network infrastructure on which this communication relies.
 - Uses UDP to send messages over the network.
 - Additional packet verification is done by HAWQ platform, which equivalents the reliability of TCP but the performance and scalability exceeds that of TCP.
+    ### Interconnect Redundancy
+    - By deploying dual Gigabit Ethernet switches on the network.
+    - By deploying redundant Gigabit connection to hte HAWQ host(master and segment) servers.